Bleeding the engine fuel system

 Drain the fuel from the filter along with the sediment.

-After this, press the button of the booster pump several times until the fuel completely flows out of the filter.
+After this, press the booster pump button several times until the fuel completely flows out of the filter.

 After this, bleed the fuel system as described above.